 About Pico Mountain 1 Day Lift Tickets

-This deal is for full-day lift tickets to ski or ride Pico Mountain, VT.
+This deal is good for a full-day lift ticket to ski or ride Pico Mountain, VT.
+Just choose your start date.